Epicpkmn11/pk11.us/pages/about.md

 ---

 ## About
-Hi!
-I'm Evie, aka Pk11 or Epicpkmn11 on some older accounts.
-I'm a trans girl and I like DS(i) homebrew and just the Nintendo DSi in general, I've got DSi's in English, Japanese, and Korean.
-I know some Japanese, and I can mostly read Hangul, but not understand it unless maybe if its a direct transliteration of English.
-I mostly code in C++ since that's a language you can use for DS(i) homebrew, but I also know some Python, JavaScript, and a bit of Java.
-Below is just about every public account I have for things that I can remember:
+Hi! .o/ I'm <ruby>Evie<rp> (</rp><rt>/ˈɛv.i/</rt><rp>) </rp></ruby>, aka Pk11 or Epicpkmn11 on some older accounts.
+I'm a trans girl who likes likes programming, particularily DS(i) homebrew, and am trying to learn Japanese, haven't taken like proper classes on it or anything but decided one day to set all my computers to Japanese and just hoped I could figure it out.
+Been working alright, I can use a computer pretty well in Japanese, but even with the various things I've read and such prolly couldn't hold a conversation.
+For programming I mostly code in C++ since that's a language you can use for DS(i) homebrew, but I also know some Python, JavaScript, and a bit of Java.

-(btw I prefer the pronunciation /ˈɛv.i/ (like エヴィー / 에비 / The E like in Egg), but don't mind it like the Pokémon Eevee since I think that's the more common way to pronounce Evie)
+I don't like talking about myself much so that's all for this, here's about every public account I have for things that I can remember because I felt like finding them to see how many I had:

 ## Social links
 (Names displayed are mostly the screen names if that differs from the actual account name)
 ### Main <small>// Sites I use frequently</small>
 - GitHub: [Epicpkmn11](https://github.com/Epicpkmn11) <small>// This is where you can find all my coding projects.
 Including [this website](https://github.com/Epicpkmn11/pk11.us)!</small>
 - GBAtemp: [Pk11](https://gbatemp.net/members/pk11.494739/) <small>// I'm mostly only active in the NDS forums, I also write [blog entries](https://gbatemp.net/blog/pk11.494739/) here sometimes</small>
-- Discord: @Pk11#3666, @Pk11#1288 (inactive) <small>// I'm active in [DS⁽ⁱ⁾ Mode Hacking](https://discord.gg/yD3spjv) and [Universal-Server](https://discord.gg/KDJCfGF) (pls no DM's thx)</small>
+- Discord: @Pk11#3666 <small>// I'm active in [DS⁽ⁱ⁾ Mode Hacking](https://discord.gg/yD3spjv) and [Universal-Server](https://discord.gg/KDJCfGF) (I don't accept friend requests from people I don't know fyi)</small>
-- E-Mail: [epicpkmn11@outlook.com](mailto:epicpkmn11@outlook.com) <small>// Don't be surprised if I don't reply, I read all my emails regularly though</small>
+- E-Mail: [epicpkmn11@outlook.com](mailto:epicpkmn11@outlook.com) <small>// Not a website, but prolly the best way to message me

 ### Other <small>// Sites I sometimes use</small>
+- AO3: [Evie11](https://archiveofourown.org/users/Evie11) <small>// I read some trans Harry Potter fan fics sometimes on here</small>
 - Crowdin: [Pk11](https://crowdin.com/profile/Pk11) <small>// Universal-Team translations are all on my account, reach out to me if you want to help translate something ^_^</small>
+- GitLab: [Pk11](https://gitlab.com/Epicpkmn11) <small>// I helped out a bit with the Yamamura Discord bot and it was on here</small>
-- Reddit: [Evie_11](https://www.reddit.com/user/Evie_11/), [Epicpk11](https://www.reddit.com/u/Epicpk11) (inactive) <small>// Sometimes I try to help out on r/NDSHacks</small>
+- Reddit: [Evie_11](https://www.reddit.com/user/Evie_11/) <small>// Sometime I try to help on a DS homebrew subreddit or look at trans memes or so</small>
-- Scribble Hub: [Evie11](https://www.scribblehub.com/profile/15062/evie11/) <small>// I recommend you read like everything on my 'Reading' and 'Read' lists lol (Note: Very trans ;P)</small>
+- Scribble Hub: [Evie11](https://www.scribblehub.com/profile/15062/evie11/) <small>// I recommend like everything on my '読んでいる' (reading) and '読んだ' (read) lists ;P
-- Spotify: [epicpkmn11](https://open.spotify.com/user/epicpkmn11) <small>// ももいろクローバーＺ is my favorite artist right now, with 行くぜっ！怪盗少女 being my favorite song</small>
 - Twitch: [Evie11\_](https://www.twitch.tv/Evie11_) <small>// I don't stream, I watch a few sometimes though</small>
-- Twitter: [Evie](https://twitter.com/Evie11__) <small>// Mostly just a way to get pictures off my Switch, I don't like social media much ;P</small>
+- Twitter: [Evie](https://twitter.com/Evie11__) <small>// Really not a fan of social media, easiest way to get pictures off my Switch tho</small>
 - YouTube: [Pk11](https://www.youtube.com/channel/UCENcUX15ZTBn4Nlrm3fXsVQ) <small>// I've got some old unlisted videos, sometimes I even re-list them before remembering I don't like them</small>

 ### Random <small>// Sites I rarely use and/or are kinda random</small>
-- AO3: [Evie11](https://archiveofourown.org/users/Evie11) <small>// I haven't written anything and don't read all too many fanfics, so I don't go on here all too often</small>
 - Chief Delphi: [Epicpkmn11](https://www.chiefdelphi.com/u/epicpkmn11) <small>// I was in robotics in high school, I haven't been on here since</small>
 - Colors!
 Live: [Evie11](https://www.colorslive.com/artist/Evie11) <small>// I posted my recent avatars here since they were made in Colors!, but DS support has been removed</small>
 - Dailymotion: [Pk11](https://www.dailymotion.com/Epicpkmn11music) <small>// Uploaded a few Pokémon and Dinosaur King OP's here, most got taken down for copyright</small>
 - DEV: [Pk11](https://dev.to/pk11) <small>// Like twitter for coding or something? idk, hacktoberfest said I'd get a badge thingy so I made an account</small>
 - Fandom: [Epicpkmn11](https://dinosaurking.fandom.com/wiki/Message_Wall:Epicpkmn11) <small>// I updated a little bit of the Dinosaur King things</small>
-- GitLab: [Pk11](https://gitlab.com/Epicpkmn11) <small>// I helped out a bit with the Yamamura Discord bot and it was on here</small>
 - Goodreads: [evie11](https://www.goodreads.com/evie11) <small>// Basically just me rating books I've read 5 stars</small>
 - Gravatar: [Epicpkmn11](https://ja.gravatar.com/epicpkmn11): <small>// A couple sites make me use this for my avatar</small>
 - Instagram: [Pk11](https://www.instagram.com/epicpkmn11/) <small>// Nothing really on here</small>
 - LINE Timeline: [Pk11](https://timeline.line.me/user/_dVRz1-TMEIXMntRk6XV-g26IDbRae0bLZ3jpsqM) <small>// I like LINE for texting, sometimes I post pictures on here</small>
 - Listen.moe: [Pk11](https://listen.moe/u/pk11) <small>// When I get bored of my iTunes songs sometimes I listen on here</small>
-- MangaDex: [Evie11](https://mangadex.org/user/471397/evie11) <small>// I don't read manga all too much either, Magical Trans is good though</small>
+- MangaDex: [Evie11](https://mangadex.org/user/471397/evie11) <small>// I don't read much manga, just a few trans ones (on my MDList thing)</small>
 - Minecraft: Pk11 <small>// Don't have a link for this one, but Minecraft's fun ;P</small>
-- Mixer: [Epicpkmn11](https://mixer.com/Epicpkmn11) <small>// What I said for Twitch, but I haven't used it in a few years</small>
 - MobileRead: [Pk11](https://www.mobileread.com/forums/member.php?u=314538) <small>// An eReader forum, as of now I haven't done much here</small>
 - nesdev: [Pk11](http://forums.nesdev.com/memberlist.php?mode=viewprofile&u=17669) <small>// Made this so I could talk to nocash about Unlaunch</small>
 - Scratch: [Epicpkmn11](https://scratch.mit.edu/users/Epicpkmn11/) <small>// lol, I did a couple things on here in 8<sup>th</sup> grade</small>
 - Steam: [Pk11](https://steamcommunity.com/id/epicpkmn11/) <small>// I don't play PC games much</small>
 - PlayStation: [epicpkmn11](https://my.playstation.com/profile/epicpkmn11) <small>// I play PlayStation games even less lol</small>
+- Spotify: [epicpkmn11](https://open.spotify.com/user/epicpkmn11) <small>// Don't use it much as I usually use my iPod nano 6 (*the best smart watch*)</small>
 - The Mod Archive: [Pk11](https://modarchive.org/member.php?92565) <small>// I haven't made any modules so not sure why I made an account...</small>
 - Theme Plaza: [Epicpkmn11](https://themeplaza.eu/profile/Epicpkmn11) <small>// My Suicune theme is the one I use on all my 3DS's</small>
-- Thingiverse: [Pk11](https://www.thingiverse.com/Pk11) <small>// I've got a 3D Printer, but haven't posted any models on here as of writing this</small>
+- Thingiverse: [Pk11](https://www.thingiverse.com/Pk11) <small>// I put any 3D models I make for printing on here</small>
 - Transifex: [Pk11](https://www.transifex.com/user/profile/Pk11/): <small>// A couple things I've translated for use this</small>
-- Wattpad: [Pk11](https://www.wattpad.com/user/Epicpkmn11) <small>// Made this only to follow my sister's friend's classmate lol</small>
-- Wikipedia: Epicpkmn11 ([en](https://en.wikipedia.org/wiki/User:Epicpkmn11), [ja](https://ja.wikipedia.org/wiki/User:Epicpkmn11)) <small>// I haven't done much, but I was bored and found the userboxes so I made user pages to put them on;P</small>
+- Wikipedia: Epicpkmn11 ([en](https://en.wikipedia.org/wiki/User:Epicpkmn11), [ja](https://ja.wikipedia.org/wiki/User:Epicpkmn11)) <small>// I've just made some minor correcttions, but I was bored and found the userboxes so I made user pages to put them on ;P</small>
 - Xbox Live: [Epicpkmn11](https://account.xbox.com/ja-jp/profile?gamertag=Epicpkmn11) <small>// I play Xbox games *even less* than PlayStation games</small>

 If you're curious, I started switching to Pk11 somewhere around early to mid 2019, I've retroactively changed as many things as I could to Pk11, but its often unavailable since its short and thus commonly taken and sometimes even too short to use outright, in which case I'll usually still fall back to Epicpkmn11.

-If you somehow find an account that you think is mine (would probably be Epicpkmn11 with my profile pic of the time) then feel free to email me or something lol, I'm pretty sure I've got all the public ones ;P

 ## Profile pics
 I've kept every revision I've made to my profile pics over the years and Dropbox even has the last edit dates, though the times for any of these before near 2020 may actually not be quite when I started using them (especially the first one, I feel like that's gotta be more like 2012) but definitely feel about right for when I was using them for most.